The cause of Wilms tumor is not known, but some children may have a genetic abnormality that increases their risk of

 Treatment involves surgery and chemotherapy and sometimes radiation therapy.

-Wilms tumor usually develops in children younger than 5 years old, although it occasionally occurs in older children and rarely in adults.
-Very rarely, it develops before birth and appears in newborns.
+Wilms tumor usually develops in children younger than 5 years old, although it occasionally occurs in older children.
+It is very rare in adults.
 In about 5% of cases, Wilms tumor occurs simultaneously in both kidneys.

-The first symptom of Wilms tumor is often a painless lump in the abdomen.
+The most common symptom of Wilms tumor is a painless lump in the abdomen.
 The abdomen may enlarge, which parents may notice when children suddenly need a larger diaper size.
-Children may also have abdominal pain, fever, poor appetite, nausea, and vomiting.
-Blood appears in the urine in some children.
-Because the kidneys are involved in controlling blood pressure, Wilms tumor may cause high blood pressure (hypertension).

 This cancer can spread to other parts of the body, especially the lungs.
 If the lungs are involved, children may cough and be short of breath.